SFU-Archives/archivematica-manual/ingest-guidelines/decision-points.md

 `Normalize for preservation`
 - Use if you manually created `access copies` prior to ingest (see [Manual Normalization](../pre-ingest-actions/manual-normalization.md)).
+- Use if you do not want to create `access copies` yet (e.g. you are creating a `Backlog AIP`).
 - You can also use this option for some formats that currently have no normalization rules for access (e.g. email ingested as `mbox`).

 `Normalize for access`
-- Can be used if the original files are already in `preservation format` but it is typically better to let Archivematica decide whether file formats do or do not already comply with `preservation formats`.
+- Can be used if the original files are already in `preservation format` and you only need Archivematica to create `access copies`.
+- It is typically better to let Archivematica decide whether file formats do or do not already comply with `preservation formats`.

 `Normalize service files for access`
 - Use if you manually created `service files` prior to ingest (see [Manual Normalization](../pre-ingest-actions/manual-normalization.md)).